Edgar Dam Strengthening Project

 The project was referred to the Department of Climate Change, Energy, Environment and Water (DCCEWW) for assessment under the Environment Protection and Biodiversity Conservation Act 1999 on 21 November 2023.

-For more information about the assessment process, including key steps and indicative timings, please take a look here.
+For more information about the assessment process, including key steps and indicative timings, please take a look here(External link).

 New Quarry selected